 - Those consuming more soy after diagnosis have a lower risk of dying.

-- Consuming more saturated fat, before diagnosis had a higher risk of dying.
+- For those consuming more saturated fat, before diagnosis had a higher risk of dying.

 - Best to avoid alcohol, dairy products, and red and processed meat products.